batusek/testautomation/.samples/dotnet/playwright_concepts/instructions.md

 Explore playwright concepts
-1. Switch to headless browsing - modify playwright.config.ts
+1. Switch to headless browsing - modify `playwright.runsettings`
-2. Different reporters - modify playwright.config.ts
+2. Different reporters - modify `playwright.runsettings`
 3. Mark one test as skipped
 4. Set timeout for tests
 5. Set a breakpoint in a test and run it in a debug mode in VS Code